 Immersing in the local culture is one of the best ways to thoroughly enjoy a visit at Barlovento.
 As such, staying in holiday homes is not only a matter of costs but also of living the life to the fullest in simplicity.

 Ideal for small groups, the Peluquina has two bedrooms both with two single beds.
 Guests can also watch satellite TV in the living room.
 A fireplace not only is for practical reasons but also adds to the allure.
 The kitchen is also available to guests, and it comes complete with the essentials – dining table, oven, microwave, fridge.
 If needed, there’s also a washing machine provided.
+Book Now!

 Like most accommodations in Barlovento, Peluquina offers a remarkable seascape and mountain views.
 At the terrace, guests can sit in the outdoor dining area surrounded by unrelenting epic sceneries.

 Surrounded by avocado trees and banana plantations, this holiday home is a charmer.
 It’s the Canarian version of the traditional white picket fence dream home.
 There is no vertical board fence here.
 Instead, it has whitewashed concrete wall enclosing the large backyard with private pool.
 Guests of Simón can relax on the lounger and bask in the sun while appreciating the azure Atlantic.
+Book Now!

 This 2-bedroom rental is perfect for small families or groups.
 One room has a double bed and the other with a single.
 It also has a cozy living room with fireplace, satellite TV, sofa, and armchairs.
 Guests can also prepare their favorite dishes in its fully-equipped kitchen.